Pastoral Care and the Houses

 Beechen Cliff also runs Prep, supervised time after school for pupils to receive additional support with homework.
 Some pupils are directed to Prep on a basis of need and some attend voluntarily.

 Beechen Cliff has high expectations of pupil conduct.
+A rewards system is in place based around the school’s Core Values and all elements of school life contribute to gaining points towards the House totals.
 In the event of a pupil not meeting these expectations the school has developed a very clear consequences system – the details of which can be found at the bottom of this page.